Gregoo756/Casino/README.md

-# Python Terminal Casino
+# Terminal casino in Python

-A lightweight terminal-based casino simulator written in Python.
+A terminal based casino written in Python.
 It tracks virtual money using JSON.
-It has roulette, blackjack and slots.
+It includes roulette, blackjack and slots. <!-- lol i will add it someday XD -->

----

-## Project Info
+## Info

 - **Start date:** 10.04.2025
-- Built to practice Python, learn new things, and complete a school project.
+- **Purpose**: Built to finish a school project and practice.